MeticulousSoftware/MeticulousSoftware/README.md

 ### Hello everyone,

-This document will serve as a guide to my repositories and will be update regularly.
+This document will serve as a guide to my repositories and will be updated regularly.

 I'm a french computer engineer, with a very wide range of interests related to computer sciences and maths.
 I'm working on a couple of projects which ought to be used together to ease software development.